 Retirement plans include pension plans, 401(k) plans and profit-sharing plans – such as a stock purchase plan.
 Welfare plans keep employees healthy or provide for their families if they die.
 Welfare plans include medical benefits, dental benefits, and life and disability insurance programs.

-FYI: Excellent employee benefits packages include legally mandated benefits, such as family and medical leave, and popular benefits like flexible work hours and gym membership reimbursement.
+Excellent employee benefits packages include legally mandated benefits, such as family and medical leave, and popular benefits like flexible work hours and gym membership reimbursement.

 What is a fiduciary?